How Does Complete Chest Recoil Contribute To Effective CPR? The Secret Technique You’re Missing

 Place the heel of one hand on the sternum, the other on top, and press.

-Because of that, when you release, notice the chest spring back like a small trampoline.
+When you release, notice the chest spring back like a small trampoline.
 That feeling is your cue that you’re allowing full recoil.

 2. Use a metronome or a song